bertmelis/VitoWiFi/README.md

 ## Features

 - VS1 (KW) and VS2 (P300) support.
-Older systems using the GWG protocol are not supported
+The older GWG protocol is also supported.
 - Non-blocking API calls
 - For the Arduino framework and POSIX systems (Linux, tested on a Raspberry Pi 1B)
 - Possible to use `SoftwareSerial` on ESP8266